gilch/hissp/docs/faq.rst

    >>> '\u263a'
    '☺'

-Or use the hash-string read syntax for short:
+Or use the hash-string reader syntax for short:

 .. code-block:: REPL